kazurayam/kazurayam-ks-testobject-testcase-association-tracer/README.md

 ### (4) Forward Lookup Detail report

-This report shows you which Test Objects were refered to by a Test Case.
-The report includes all Test Cases bundled in the Test Suite you executed.
+This report shows you a list of *from Test Case -> to Test Object* associations sorted by the Test Case IDs.

 > The unused Test Objects will not appear here.